Libr-AI/fairlib/README.md

 ## Model Selection and Fairness Evaluation

-We provide implementation of DTO and DTO based model selection for different models.
+Besides the classical loss- and performance-based model selection, we provide performance-fairness trade-off based model selection (see the paper below).

-Please see [this tutorial](https://github.com/HanXudong/fairlib/blob/main/tutorial/demo.ipynb) for an example of loading training history, performing model selections based on different strategies, and creating basic plots.
+Please see [this tutorial](https://hanxudong.github.io/fairlib/tutorial_notebooks/tutorial_Moji_demo.html) for an example of loading training history, performing model selections based on different strategies, and creating basic plots.
-Moreover, [interactive plots](https://github.com/HanXudong/fairlib/blob/main/tutorial/interactive_plots.ipynb) are also supported, which can be used for analysis.
+Moreover, [interactive plots](https://hanxudong.github.io/fairlib/tutorial_notebooks/tutorial_interactive_plots.html) are also supported, which can be used for analysis.

 ## Known issues and limitations